n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.pipedrive.md

 # Pipedrive

-The Pipedrive node allows you to automate work in Pipedrive, and integrate Pipedrive with other applications. n8n has built-in support for a wide range of Pipedrive features, including creating, updating, deleting, and getting activity, files, notes, organizations, and leads.
+Use the Pipedrive node to automate work in Pipedrive, and integrate Pipedrive with other applications. n8n has built-in support for a wide range of Pipedrive features, including creating, updating, deleting, and getting activity, files, notes, organizations, and leads.

 On this page, you'll find a list of operations the Pipedrive node supports and links to more resources.